CorporateRewards/docs-myrewards/source/includes/api/core/_registration_questions.md

 --------- | ---- | ----
-id | integer | registration question identifier label | string | label displayed on the form to the end user manadatory | boolean | boolean if this question is manadatory for registration field_type | string | options: [check_box, date_select, radio, select, text, user_group, linked_user] options | string | options set for a choice question for check_box, select, or radio field_name | string | the actual field name
+id | integer | registration question identifier label | string | label displayed on the form to the end user mandatory | boolean | boolean if this question is mandatory for registration field_type | string | options: [check_box, date_select, radio, select, text, user_group, linked_user] options | string | options set for a choice question for check_box, select, or radio field_name | string | the actual field name